 NB: From time to time someone selling one of these organs refers to my pages to show what they look like.
 I'm fine with that, but please contact them about the sale.
 I am not selling mine.
 Well, I might consider trading it in for a Hammond B3… (I can't see that happening, though.)

 Also, I get asked if I have a user's manual for it.
-I do, it's someone's hatchet job with a photocopier, scissors, glue, and coloured textas.
+I do, I have two versions: One is a scan of someone's hatchet job with a photocopier, scissors, glue, and coloured textas, extracting the U90-only information, in English, from a manual that covers several models.
+The other is a complete scan of the manual, including the pages that cover the U90, U60, U50, U40, and U30, organs, in English, Français, and Deutsch.
 Contact me if you're desperate for a copy.
-I don't leave it here for everyone, it's about 10 megs worth of scanned files; and people who don't need it would be, unnecessarily, chewing through my webserving bandwidth.
+I don't leave it here for everyone, it's about 10 megs worth of scanned files as JPEGs for the U90-only version, or 32 megs for the PDF file that covers several models; because people who don't need it would be, unnecessarily, chewing through my webserving bandwidth.

 Below are some pictures of my organ, it's a large upright model (ooh, err, missus…), you use both hands and feet with it, and it's far better off if you don't play alone, and everyone joins in, somehow.
 Unfortunately it's a bit difficult to take good pictures of it, as it's mostly fairly dark wood, or fake plastic wood (neither of which come across well on video—or digital still—cameras, especially when you don't have enough lighting or the space to play with good lighting).
 At some stage, I'll have another go at photographing it with a better camera.
 In the meantime, I've added two good (and very large) photos of the whole console (I haven't redone the close-ups), at the very end of this page.
 If you want a picture of this organ for your own needs, then make a COPY of them.
 Other than the last two, each of those pictures (further down the page) is a link to a page with bigger version of them, as well as more comments about what's visible in the picture.
 The last two are just pictures, by themselves.